daattali/pftv-ad-bypass-extension/README.md

 It's a very simple extension, there isn't much to it - that's all it does.

-All you have to do if download the extension, and then next time you go to Project Free TV, any link that you click on will automatically skip the ad.
+All you have to do if download the extension, and the next time you go to Project Free TV, any link that you click on will automatically skip the ad.

 ## My other extensions